 Our cable programming costs for broadcast stations and cable networks have increased in excess of customary inflationary and cost-of-living type increases.
 We expect programming costs to continue to increase due to a variety of factors including annual increases imposed by stations and programmers and additional programming being provided to customers, including HD, 4K UHD, digital and VOD programming.
-In particular, broadcast and sports programming costs have increased significantly over the past several years.
+In particular, broadcast and sports programming costs continue to increase significantly.
 In addition, contracts to purchase sports programming sometimes provide for optional additional programming to be available on a surcharge basis during the term of the contract.
-These increases have coincided with a significant increase in the quality of the programming, from high production value original cable series to enhanced camera and statistical data technology in sports broadcasts, and more flexible rights to make the content available on various platforms and devices.